leios/gpu-handbook/src/index.md

 At the same time, there are very few good learning resources available to teach beginner programmers how to properly use their hardware.
 So that's what this book is.
-A gentle introduction to most of the programming concepts necessary to understand GPU computing through meaningful real-world applications.
+It is a gentle introduction to most of the programming concepts necessary to understand GPU computing through meaningful, real-world applications.

 All of the content on this site was created by [James Schloss (Leios)](https://github.com/leios).
 The code is released under the MIT license, which means you can use it for virtually any purpose as long as you attribute me and you let everyone know that my code is freely available under the MIT license for use.